-EMF, 1st Floor (902) 457-6538 helpdesk@msvu.ca
+Library, lower level, room 106 (902) 457-6538 helpdesk@msvu.ca

-There are many technology services available for students including Wi-Fi, student webmail with calendar, access to over 200 computers, as well as classrooms equipped with networked computers, video players, LCD projectors, and sound.
+There are many technology services available to assist you with your studies, including, Wi-Fi, access to over 200 computers, and fully equipped classrooms for your presentation needs.
+With Office 365 you can access your email, calendar and 1TB OneDrive storage.

-Learning Strategist

-EMF 127-F (902) 457-6567 learning.strategist@msvu.ca

-It is common for students to be surprised about academic expectations and the level of independent learning required in university.
-The Learning Strategist can help with managing time, getting organized, setting goals, study skills, and more!
+Learning Strategist Seton 346 (902) 457-6358 learning.strategist@msvu.ca The university experience is one full of excitement, challenges and changes.
+The Mount's Learning Strategist can recommend strategies to become a more effective learner.
+They can help with managing time, getting organized, setting goals, study skills, and more!

-Library EMF
+Library

-(902) 457-6250 library@msvu.ca
+E. Margaret Fulton Building (EMF) (902) 457-6250 library@msvu.ca

-The Library's team of dedicated staff are here to offer you quality public services and academic information resources designed to meet the teaching, learning, and research needs of the Mount Community.
+Whether on campus or online, we have the scholarly content to assist you with your research and coursework.
+The dedicated team of library staff take pride in offering quality services and academic resources to meet the teaching, learning and research needs of the Mount community.